Dental Bridge Northridge Advanced Dentistry

 How do we place your dental bridge at Northridge Advanced Dentistry?

 Do you think that you require a dental procedure for your teeth?
-You are most welcome at Northridge Advanced Dentistry, where Dr Isaac Kashani and Dr Dani Benyaminy will be glad to have you and perform a dental bridge procedure on your teeth.
+You are most welcome at Northridge Advanced Dentistry, where Dr Isaac Kashani will be glad to have you and perform a dental bridge procedure on your teeth.
 Take a look at the entire sequence which is followed at our clinic while administering a dental bridge procedure.

-- At first, Dr Isaac Kashani and Dr Dani Benyaminy will determine the type of dental bridge that your teeth require.
+- At first, Dr Isaac Kashani will determine the type of dental bridge that your teeth require.
 It could either be a fixed bridge or an implant supported bridge.
 Fixed bridges are an option when the existing natural teeth are present on either side of the missing tooth.
 Implant supported bridges are used when the natural teeth are not present on both sides.

 - The first step in placing a fixed bridge involves preparing the sides of the teeth, on which the attachment is to be made.